Attraction tickets | TicketLens

 tickets

-Tickets to Knott's Berry Farm bought on the day cost $84 for adults and $54 for children aged 3 to 11 and visitors aged 62 and over.
-Children under the age of 3 can enter free of charge.
-A combo ticket for Knott's Berry Farm and Knott's Soak City costs $137 when bought on the day.
-Discounts are available for members of AAA and the US Military.
+Tickets to Knott's Berry Farm cost $59.99 for adults and $54 for children aged 3 to 11 and visitors aged 62 and over.
+Children under 3 years old can enter for free.
+A combo ticket for Knott's Berry Farm and Knott's Soak City costs $99.99.
+FundayBundle admission is currently $77.99, providing single-day entry and all-day dining.
+Bring-A-Friend tickets are $49.99, offering exclusive discounts for Season Passholders.
+The Go City All-Inclusive Pass is priced at $244, allowing access to over 45 attractions, including Knott's Berry Farm.

 how to get there